teorth/equational_theories/equational_theories/Generated/All4x4Tables/README.md

 # 5x5 cancellative magmas

-Once the 4x4 and smaller magmas have been brute-forced and `refutations.txt` in step 4, running the bash script `src/generate_5x5_refutations.sh` does the following:
+Once the 4x4 and smaller magmas have been brute-forced and `refutations.txt` generated, running the bash script `src/generate_5x5_refutations.sh` does the following:

 **1.** Uses Mace4 to generate a list of all 5x5 cancellative magmas up to isomorphism.